AshishKumarLadha/AshishKumarLadha---Frontend-Developer/github/pull_request_template.md

 * [ ] Have you checked to ensure there aren't other open [PullRequests](../../../pulls) for change?
 No.

 ### New Feature Submissions:
-1. The website runs succesfully and smoothly.
+1. The website can run succesfully and smoothly.
 2. The website has all the components to make it a proper website that includes ReactJs, TailwindCSS, RestAPI etc.

 ### Website Description.